aliostad/SuperBenchmarker/README.md

 SuperBenchmarker
 ================

-Superbenchmarker is a load generator command-line tool for testing websites and HTTP APIsmeant to become Apache Benchmark (ab.exe) on steriod.
+Superbenchmarker is a load generator command-line tool for testing websites and HTTP APIs and meant to become Apache Benchmark (ab.exe) on steriod.

 Features include: